KIT-MRT/itsc2021-workshop/index.md

   overlay_filter: "0.5"
   overlay_image: assets/images/header_from_unsplash_dot_com.jpg
   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
-title: 'From Benchmarking Behavior Prediction to Socially Compatible Behavior Generation in Autonomous Driving'
+title: 'Probabilistic Prediction and Comprehensible Motion Planning for Automated Vehicles -- Approaches and Benchmarking '
-excerpt: 'An upcoming IV2021 workshop'
+excerpt: 'An upcoming ITSC2021 workshop'
 ---

-This workshop will be held at the [32nd IEEE Intelligent Vehicles Symposium (IV)](https://2021.ieee-iv.org/), planned for July 11-15, 2021, in Nagoya, Japan.
+This workshop will be held at the [24th IEEE International Conference on Intelligent Transportation (ITSC)](https://2021.ieee-itsc.org/), planned for September 19-22, 2021 in Indianapolis, IN, United States.

 ## Contributions

 Submissions are welcome via [papercept](https://its.papercept.net/).
-Please use our workshop code `w2cw1` for your submission.
-Submission deadline is March 29, 2021.
+Please use our workshop code `798fn` for your submission.
+Submission deadline is March 31, 2021.
-See [https://2021.ieee-iv.org/workshops/](https://2021.ieee-iv.org/workshops/) for details on the workshop paper submission.
+See [https://2021.ieee-itsc.org/workshops/](https://2021.ieee-itsc.org/workshops/) for details on the workshop paper submission.
 Please get in touch with the organizers in case you have any further questions.

 ## Scope and Topics